Online Services

 Photocopying, Printing, Faxing, Scanning to USB

-A photocopy machine is available for self use at .15 cents per page
+A photocopy machine is available for self use at .15 cents per page for B&W and .50 cents for color.

 A fax machine is available for self use at 1.00 dollar per page Outgoing or .50 cents per page incoming.